Chemical equilibrium: Historical introduction

 a proton may hop from one molecule of acetic acid onto a water molecule and then onto an acetate anion to form another molecule of acetic acid and leaving the number of acetic acid molecules unchanged.
 This is an example of dynamic equilibrium.
 Equilibria, like the rest of thermodynamics, are statistical phenomena, averages of microscopic behavior.

 Le Châtelier's principle (1884) predicts the behavior of an equilibrium system when changes to its reaction conditions occur.
 If a dynamic equilibrium is disturbed by changing the conditions, the position of equilibrium moves to partially reverse the change.
-For example, adding more S from the outside will cause an excess of products, and the system will try to counteract this by increasing the reverse reaction and pushing the equilibrium point backward (though the equilibrium constant will stay the same).
+For example, adding more S (to the chemical reaction above) from the outside will cause an excess of products, and the system will try to counteract this by increasing the reverse reaction and pushing the equilibrium point backward (though the equilibrium constant will stay the same).

 If mineral acid is added to the acetic acid mixture, increasing the concentration of hydronium ion, the amount of dissociation must decrease as the reaction is driven to the left in accordance with this principle.
 This can also be deduced from the equilibrium constant expression for the reaction:

 If {H3O+} increases {CH3CO2H} must increase and CH3CO2- must decrease.
 The H2O is left out, as it is the solvent and its concentration remains high and nearly constant.

-A quantitative version is given by the reaction quotient.